AlcaydeKen/barbershop_booking_system/README.md

 Barbershop Booking System is a full-stack web application that lets customers book haircut and grooming appointments online.
 It also includes an **admin panel** for managing barbers, services, and appointments.

+## 🎯 Purpose

+This project was developed as a barbershop booking system to streamline appointments and showcase full-stack web development using PHP and MySQL.
+It demonstrates authentication, role-based access control, CRUD operations, and appointment management.

+## 🧠 What I Learned
+- Designing a booking workflow for users and admins
+- Implementing time slot management for appointments
+- CRUD operations for multiple entities: users, barbers, services, bookings
+- Managing database relationships efficiently
+- Creating a clean admin dashboard for managing appointments and services
+- Debugging and testing PHP + MySQL apps locally with XAMPP

 ## ✨ Features

 ### 👤 User Side